 How to Shift Negative Energy When You are Spiraling

 You wake up late.
 In a rush to get out the door, you spill your tea on your shirt.
 You can’t find your car keys, and when you finally do get on your way you manage to hit every single red light.
-Or, maybe someone makes an unwelcome comment that strikes a nerve and gets under your skin, or plans that you have been looking forward to suddenly get canceled.
+Maybe someone makes an unwelcome comment that strikes a nerve and gets under your skin, or plans that you have been looking forward to suddenly get canceled.

-You get that sinking feeling in the pit of your stomach that its going to be one of those days, and from that moment on everything seems to go wrong.
+You get that sinking feeling in the pit of your stomach that it’s going to be one of those days, and from that moment on everything seems to go wrong.
 You go from feeling mildly agitated or disappointed to completely overwhelmed and enraged or depressed, and before you know it you’re burying yourself under your covers and questioning your entire existence.

 I’ve definitely been there;

 To me, it feels like getting sucked into a whirlpool.
 Something happens or something is said that flips a switch — one thing, one thought, leads to another, and another, and before we know it we’re caught spinning around in this relentless emotional undertow that keeps pulling us — our energy, our thoughts and our feelings — deeper and deeper down.